joelbarton-io/LS170/2_transport_layer/notes.md

 ## **transmission control protocol**
 - "abstraction of reliable network communication on top of an unreliable channel"
 - hides the complexity of all things network reliability related

 **TCP segments**
 - ![segment](./transport-tcp-segment-header.png) is the PDU of TCP
-  - most of the header fields of a segment relate to reliable data transfer implementation
+  - most of the header fields of a segment relate to the implementation of reliable data transfer procedure
 ********************************

 **TCP connections**